Samariya57/Via_Coding_Challenge/README.md

 next 30 minutes of 2013-04-09 15:00:00.
 ### Current solution
 We notify a driver when he/she crosses 9-hour-and-40-minutes threshold.
-We take 20 minutes before the 10-hour threshold as an estimate for "dangerous" times period based on computation that an avarage gap between rides is 9 minutes and a mean length of ride is 12 minutes.
-Thus if there's no client at the moment and 20 minutes are left before 10-hours theshold, a driver has high probability to cross this threshold if he/she tries to take one more passanger.
+We take 20 minutes before the 10-hour threshold as an estimate for "dangerous" times period based on a computation that an average gap between rides is 9 minutes and a mean length of a ride is 12 minutes.
+Thus if there's no client at the moment and 20 minutes are left before the 10-hours threshold, a driver has a high probability to cross this threshold if he/she tries to take one more passenger.
 ### Ways to modify
-Much more personalized approach is to send notifications to drivers based on historical behavior of a particular driver.
-For example if a driver always stops after 9h40m on-shift then the probability that he/she crosses 10-hours threshold is negligibly small and we don't send him/her a notification.
+A much more personalized approach is to send notifications to drivers based on historical behavior of a particular driver.
+For example, if a driver always stops after 9h40m on-shift then the probability that he/she crosses the 10-hours threshold is negligibly small and we don't send him/her a notification.
 However to use this method we must have big historical data for each driver which is not always possible, i.e. at the beginning of the year or his/her career.
-There's also a side effect that a driver may not understand who doesn't know the method may think that it's a bug that the system works diffrently for him/her and his/her colleague.
+There's also a side effect that a driver may not understand who don't know the method may think that it's a bug that the system works differently for him/her and his/her colleague.
 ## Question 3
 The taxicab dispatcher also wants to identify drivers who are on a roll – these are drivers who have 5 rides in a row, with less than 10 minutes of empty time between each of the rides (less than 10 minutes between the drop-off of one ride and the pick-up of the next).
 Which drivers were on a roll the most during the entire timespan?
 ### Current solution
-We used metric where we count +1 to particular driver each time, when he reachs 5 rides on a roll.
+We used metric where we count +1 to the particular driver each time when he reaches 5 rides on a roll.
 Details: we don't count extra +1 when he reaches 10,15 etc. rides on a roll.
 As the output of the approach, we have a table with all drivers ranked by the number of times when they reached 5 rides on a roll for the whole year.
 ### Ways to modify
 * We may allow the user to specify the time range for the count.
 * Also we can use different metrics if they match better business purposes of this ranking.
-I.e. instead of +1 add the number of hours on a roll to measure how much time in total a driver was on a roll.
+I.e. to add instead of +1 the number of hours on a roll to measure how much time in total a driver was on a roll.
 Or count +2 if a driver has 10 hours on shift, +3 for 15 hours and so on.
 ## Question 4
 Around New York City, there are a few taxi stands where drivers have to wait in a line before